DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

   Learn about teacher training school placements, including how long they are, what trainees do on placements, and the support available.
 navigation: 20.20
 navigation_title: Teacher training school placements
-navigation_description: Learn about teacher training school placements, including how long they are, what trainees will do on placements, and the support available.
+navigation_description: Learn about teacher training school placements, including how long they are, what trainees do on placements, and the support available.
 quote:
   q-giorgio:
     text: "The highlight of my placements was getting to teach!"